Xilinx/Embedded-Design-Tutorials/docs/Getting_Started/Zynq7000-EDT/7-linux-booting-debug.rst

          JTAG Boot Mode

-   -  Connect an Ethernet cable from the Zynq-7000 SoC board to your network or directly to your host machine.
+   -  Connect an Ethernet cable from the Zynq 7000 SoC board to your network or directly to your host machine.

    -  Connect the Windows host machine to your network.